harshavardhangadila/AI-tasks-using-unsloth.ai/README.md

 A hands-on collection of five end-to-end training recipes using **Unsloth** and **Hugging Face** tooling.
 Each part is a self-contained Colab/Notebook script that demonstrates a different training strategy on small, fast models you can run on a single T4/L4 GPU.

-## Why this repo?
-To make it easy to learn/teach modern LLM training workflows—from smoke-testing and supervised finetuning, through **LoRA**, preference optimization (**DPO/GRPO**), to continued pretraining—without heavy infra.

 ## 📦 Repository layout
 ```
 .